bytebury/guess.rs/README.md

 > Proudly built in the [🍕 state](https://portal.ct.gov/) with [crust](https://github.com/bytebury/crust).

 ## About
-I was tired of using planning poker tools that had limits, ads, and made you pay for something pretty straightforward.
+We were tied of planning poker applications that had limits, ads, or cost more than Netflix.
+So, we made our own planning tool without all the bells and whistles.
+Just straight-forward estimates.

-Therefore, guess was born out of that frustration.
-It's a free tool for Agile teams that let you point stories anonymously to invoke discussions and alleviate misunderstanding on teams.
+Helping teams focus and guides them into thoughtful discussions to unlock deeper insights on work.

+Try it out at [https://guess.bytebury.com](https://guess.bytebury.com).